 - Decide beforehand how much information you want to share.
-Prepare some notes so you don’t forget anything.
+Write down some notes to take with you, so you don’t forget anything.

-- Consider taking a support person with you to help with the discussion.
+- Consider having a support person with you to help with the discussion.

-- Request a meeting in a quiet, private place where you won’t be interrupted.
-Allow plenty of time for your discussion.
+- Request a meeting in a quiet, private place where you won’t be interrupted – and allow plenty of time.

-- Come to the meeting with some ideas about your needs and how any impact on the workplace can be dealt with.
+- Come to the meeting with some ideas or a plan for your needs, and how any impact on the workplace might be managed.

 - Reassure your employer of your commitment to your job.